Looking for inspiration from an industry expert? A trailblazer? A leader making waves in their industry?

 Josef Burnham is an interaction designer at Google.
 His job is to create products and experiences that help users everyday lives.
 Currently, he’s improving the user experience on Google’s watches, Wear OS by Google.

 Prior to working at Google; he worked at the BBC, small design agencies and co-founded a successful streetwear business.
-If you’re interested in working in the design / creative industries or thinking about starting up your own business, drop him a message.
+If you’re interested in working in the design / creative industries or thinking about starting up your own business, sign up for a mentor session!

 Talk to Luis about moving from Brazil to the UK, starting his career in a new country; howhis ability to perform well in interviews improved when I started interviewing candidates; how he failed to get a job at Google for several years until actually getting one; how he understood that failing an interview may not necessarily indicate a problem.